 Skype for Business is Microsoft’s cloud-based solution for instant messaging, VoIP (Voice over IP), and video conferencing.
 It’s wrapped in the same Skype user interface that everyone is so familiar with but backed by a host of enterprise-class features.

-One of its key components is Skype Meeting, an online meeting solution that enables users to perform audio, video, and web conferencing through the Internet.
-It’s capable of accommodating up to 250 people (a capacity most small businesses won’t even come close to filling up) in a single meeting.
-It’s so convenient because attendees can join in through their tablets, smartphones, laptops, or desktops.
+One of its key components is Skype Meeting, an online meeting solution that enables users to perform audio, video, and web conferencing through the internet.
+It’s capable of accommodating up to 250 people in a single meeting.
+It’s so convenient because attendees can join in on any device from anywhere in the world.

-Skype Meeting supports 1080p HD video.
-That means, whatever is shared on the screen will be crystal clear and crisp.
-But what exactly can you share?
-Well, you can share a PowerPoint presentation, an application, or even an entire desktop – that essentially means, presenters can let other attendees see virtually everything they have on their device if they want.
+Skype Meeting supports 1080p HD videos, which means that anything shared on screen will be crystal clear.
+You can share a PowerPoint presentation, an application, or even an entire desktop.
+Essentially, presenters can let other attendees see virtually everything they have on their device if they want.

-Its tight integration with Office 365 simplifies a lot of tasks.
-For example, you can schedule a Skype Meeting in Outlook, initiate a spontaneous ad hoc conversation from Word or PowerPoint, or automatically insert meeting notes into emails addressed to all attendees.
+Its integration with Office 365 simplifies tasks.
+You can schedule a Skype Meeting in Outlook, initiate a spontaneous ad hoc conversation from Word or PowerPoint, or automatically insert meeting notes into emails addressed to all attendees.

-Just like in the regular Skype, you can see the availability of your contacts, so you’ll have an idea whether it’s appropriate to interrupt for an ad hoc meeting.
-During a meeting, you can conduct polls, which can come in handy if, say, you’re putting something to a vote.
+Just like in Skype, you can see the availability of your contacts, so you’ll have an idea whether it’s appropriate to interrupt for an ad hoc meeting.
+During a meeting, you can conduct polls, which can come in handy if, for example, you’re putting something to a vote.

-Skype for Business basically empowers small businesses, allowing them to elevate their productivity, collaboration and communication capabilities to practically the same level as large but traditional enterprises.
-In other words, it levels the playing field.
+Skype for Business levels the playing field by empowering small businesses.
+It allows small businesses to elevate their productivity, collaboration, and communication capabilities to practically the same level as large traditional enterprises.

 If you want to take full advantage of the benefits of Skype for Business but don’t know how to get started, it would be a good idea to hire someone who can help you out.
-Seasoned IT experts like our consultants here in briteCITY have both the experience and leadership to fully integrate Skype for Business into your operations.
+Seasoned IT experts like our consultants here at BRITECITY have both the experience and leadership to fully integrate Skype for Business into your operations.